gitpan/Ado/public/doc/en/intro.md

 An Ado system starts as a minimal application that can turn into an ERP, a CMS, a CRM or all in one by just adding plugins along the way as the organization which is using it grows.

 ##Built-in features
 Ado is a typical Mojo application.
-It comes with a configuration file and a model layer - Mojolicious::Plugin::DSC.
+It comes with a configuration file and a model[^2] layer - Mojolicious::Plugin::DSC.
 An SQLite database is bundled in the distribution at etc/ado.sqlite to get started quickly.
 All plugins can be disabled and re-enabled.

 Ado has the following:

-1. Configuration file with most of the sensible settings in place, such as controller_class, name-spaces for routes (urls), name-spaces for plugins and commands, sessions, default routes...
+1. Configuration file with most of the sensible settings in place, such as controller_class, name-spaces for routes (urls), name-spaces for plugins and commands, session settings, default routes...
 2. Ado plugins work the same way as Mojolicious::Plugins and share the same common base trough Ado::Plugin.
-Ado plugins have one small additional feature.
+But they have one small additional feature.
 They can load their own configuration from `$ENV{MOJO_HOME}/etc/plugins/plugin_name.conf`.
 Business-specific applications for an Ado-based system are usually implemented as plugins or by combining a set of plugins.
 By default the following plugins are enabled:
   1. All Mojolicious plugins which are otherwise enabled by default.
   2. Mojolicious::Plugin::Charset – UTF-8.